-One that minimizes tax preferences with the goal of increasing revenue for a given rate of taxation.
+One that minimizes tax preferences with the goal of increasing revenue at a given rate of taxation.

 In truth, virtually all tax analysts reach similar conclusions.
-Holding other factors constant, a broader tax base means that a lower tax rate is required to raise the same revenue.
-Hence, base broadening can be used to offset the revenue effects of lowering the tax rate.
+Holding other factors constant, a broader tax base means that a lower tax rate will raise the same revenue.
+Hence, base broadening can offset the revenue effects of lowering the tax rate.

 The National Commission on Fiscal Responsibility and Reform (Bowles-Simpson, for short) aimed to broaden the tax base by eliminating up to $1.1 trillion worth of tax expenditures, with the revenue gains used to reduce both tax rates and the budget deficit.
-The Domenici-Rivlin tax reform proposal also features base broadening as a deficit reduction tool and would accomplish the task with a mix of eliminating, reducing, and simplifying various tax expenditures.
+The Domenici-Rivlin tax reform proposal also features base broadening and would reduce the deficit with a mix of eliminating, reducing, and simplifying various tax expenditures.

 Domenici-Rivlin Debt Reduction Task Force.
 2010.
 “Domenici-Rivlin Debt Reduction Task Force Plan 2.0.”
 Washington, DC: Bipartisan Policy Center.

 National Commission on Fiscal Responsibility and Reform.
 2010.
 “The Moment of Truth.”
 Washington, DC: National Commission on Fiscal Responsibility and Reform.

 President’s Advisory Panel on Federal Tax Reform.
 2005.
 Simple, Fair, and Pro-Growth: Proposals to Fix America’s Tax System.
 Washington, DC: President’s Advisory Panel on Federal Tax Reform.